-Undoubtedly, avoiding harmful food is important, escaping predators is, however, no less crucial for survival.
+While avoiding harmful food is important, escaping predators is no less crucial for survival.
 In their natural habitat, curly-tailed lizards (Leiocephalus schreibersii) rapidly learnt to avoid capture.
 Females did so faster than males and after only one capture event (Marcellini & Jenssen, 1991).
-In male eastern fence lizards escape behaviour was linked to corticosterone: compared to control animals, that showed increased flight initiation distance (FID) and decreased hiding time, males receiving a corticosterone blocker showed no change in these behaviours and no retention 24 h later (Thaker et al., 2010).
-Moreover, little brown skinks (Scincella lateralis) used horizontal and vertical stripes to find a safe refuge but performed better when presented with vertical compared to horizontal lines, presumably because of the nature of sheltering sites which are at the base of trees (Paulissen, 2014).
-Lizards don’t just use pattern to choose a ‘safe’ refuge, they are similarly skilled using colour and location cues when escaping a threat.
+In male eastern fence lizards escape behaviour was linked to corticosterone levels.
+Compared to control animals that increased their flight initiation distance (FID) and decreased hiding time, males receiving a corticosterone blocker showed no change in these behaviours and no retention 24 h later (Thaker et al., 2010).
+Moreover, little brown skinks (Scincella lateralis) used horizontal and vertical stripes to find a safe refuge but performed better when presented with vertical compared to horizontal, lines, presumably because of the nature of sheltering sites, which are at the base of trees (Paulissen, 2014).
+Lizards do not just use pattern to choose a ‘safe’ refuge, they are similarly skilled using colour and location cues when escaping a threat.
 Male delicate skinks (Lampropholis delicata), for instance, escaped a simulated predator attack into a ‘safe’ refuge using location or colour (Chung et al., 2017).
 More lizards learnt when both colour and location were available compared to colour only.
 Furthermore, a greater proportion of skinks from natural habitats were successful learners compared to lizards from urban environments (Kang et al., 2018).
 Besides population effects, developmental conditions can also alter escape behaviour.
-Hatchling White’s skins (Liopholis whitii) whose mothers received a low resource treatment were more likely to escape into a ‘safe’ refuge compared to hatchlings from mothers receiving a high resource treatment (Munch et al., 2018a).
+Hatchling White’s skinks (Liopholis whitii) whose mothers received a low resource treatment were more likely to escape into a ‘safe’ refuge compared to hatchlings from mothers receiving a high resource treatment (Munch et al., 2018a).

 Similarly significant for survival is to avoid potentially harmful environmental conditions such as excessive heat or shock (Shettleworth, 2009).
-A group of brown anoles (Anolis sagrei), for example, learnt to lift their tail to avoid shock while a second group receiving a shock whenever group one was shocked did not.
+Brown anoles (Anolis sagrei), learnt to lift their tail to avoid shock while a second group receiving a shock whenever group one was shocked, did not.
 After cycloheximide injection (inhibiting protein synthesis) into the basal forebrain, however, lizards failed to show shock avoidance (Punzo, 1985).
-Furthermore, two out of three Anolis grahami avoided being pushed of their perch by leaving the perch after hearing a tone (Rothblum, Watkins, & Jenssen, 1979).
+Furthermore, two out of three Anolis grahami avoided being pushed off their perch by leaving the perch after hearing a sound (Rothblum, Watkins, & Jenssen, 1979).

-These examples provide evidence of the cues reptiles are able to learn to avoid toxic foods, dangerous predators or adverse conditions.
+These examples are evidence of the cues reptiles are able to use to learn to avoid toxic foods, dangerous predators or adverse conditions.
 Although some mechanisms were identified, much is still unexplained.
-Especially, why some species quickly avoid noxious food while others don’t is largely unexplored.
-Furthermore, investigations into how species differ when successfully inhabiting urban environments might advance measures to protect vulnerable species within cities.
+Especially, why some species quickly avoid noxious food while others do not is largely unexplored.
+Furthermore, investigation into how species differ when successfully colonising urban environments might advance measures to protect vulnerable species within cities.
 Both present a potentially fruitful avenue for future research.

 Spatial cognition